AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 To perform the update (with Firefox browser) just go to the https://www.virtualsmarthome.xyz web site and click on the lock symbol left to the URL.
 Then show details of connection, further information and show certificate.
 Then click on [DST Root CA X3](https://github.com/AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/blob/main/Root-Certificate.png) and then on "PEM (Certificate)".
 The certificate text have to be copied into the sketch to update.

-In the Alexa APP you can then create two routines.
+In the Alexa App you can then create two routines.
 One is the routine for alarm activities (play sound, speak text etc.).
 And the second is a notification tone, as a reminder to disarm the alarm system when coming back home.
 There is 15 seconds alarm delay until the alarm is raised.

 ![Alexa1](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/main/Pictures/Alexa1.png)
 ![Alexa2](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/main/Pictures/Alexa2.png)